donishadsmith/neurocaps/docs/introduction.rst

 - ``merge_dicts``: Merge the subject_timeseries dictionaries for overlapping subjects across tasks to identify similar CAPs across different tasks.
 The merged dictionary can be saved as a pickle file.
 - ``standardize``: Standardizes each run independently for all subjects in the subject timeseries.
+- ``change_dtype``: Changes the dtype of all subjects in the subject timeseries to help with memory usage.

 Please refer to `demo.ipynb <https://github.com/donishadsmith/neurocaps/blob/main/demo.ipynb>`_ for a more extensive demonstration of the features included in this package.